Blended420/BankValue/README.md

 ![img_3.png](screenshots/img_3.png)

 ### Show High Alchemy Value
-If unchecked, the plugin will remove the High Alchemy from the overlay.
+If unchecked, the plugin will remove the High Alchemy value from the overlay.

 ### Show Suffix
 If unchecked, the plugin will remove the K/M/B suffix from the bank value and displays a more precise value.